Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Central limit theorem associated with conservative null flows

 The sequence $(c_n)$ is the normalizing sequence in the functional central limit theorem below.
 We will see that under the conditions of that theorem we have the asymptotic relation

 with

-Here $B$ is the standard beta function, and $M_\beta$ the Mittag-Leffler process defined in \eqref{e:ML.process}.
-The following is our functional central limit theorem. \begin{theorem} Let $T$ be an ergodic conservative measure preserving map on an infinite $\sigma$-finite measure space $\bigl(E,\mathcal{E}, \mu\bigr)$, possessing a Darling-Kac set $A$ whose normalizing sequence $(a_n)$ is regularly varying with exponent $\beta \in (0,1)$.
-Assume that \eqref{eq:strongDK} holds.
-Let $M$ be a symmetric homogeneous infinitely divisible random measure on $(E,\mathcal{E})$ with control measure $\mu$ and local L\'evy measure $\rho$, satisfying the regular variation with index $-\alpha$, $0<\alpha<2$ at infinity condition \eqref{e:regvar.levy}.
-Assume, further, that \eqref{eq:orginregularity} holds for some $p_0<2$.
+Here, $B$ is the standard beta function, and $M_\beta$ the Mittag--Leffler process defined in (\ref{eMLprocess}).
+The following is our functional central limit theorem.

+\begin{theorem} Let $T$ be an ergodic conservative measure preserving map on an infinite $\sigma$-finite measure space $ (E,\mathcal{E}, \mu )$, possessing a Darling--Kac set $A$ whose normalizing sequence $(a_n)$ is regularly varying with exponent $\beta\in(0,1)$.
+Assume that (\ref{eqstrongDK}) holds.
+Let $M$ be a symmetric homogeneous infinitely divisible random measure on $(E,\mathcal{E})$ with control measure $\mu$ and local L\'evy measure $\rho$, satisfying the regular variation with index $-\alpha$, $0<\alpha<2$ at infinity condition~(\ref{eregvarlevy}).
+Assume further that (\ref{eqorginregularity}) holds for some $p_0<2$.